okeanossh/okeanossh/README.md

 ### Hi!

-I'm interested in C, C++, Rust, Go and Python
+I'm interested in C, C++, Rust and Go